-The electron holding capacity of the L orbit is 2n2 = 2 × 22 = 8 electrons.
+The maximum electron holding capacity in L orbit are 2n2 = 2 × 22 = 8.

 - n=3 for M orbit.

-The maximum electron holding capacity in M orbit is 2n2 = 2 × 32 = 18 electrons.
+The maximum electrons holding capacity in M orbit is 2n2 = 2 × 32 = 18.

 - n=4 for N orbit.

-The maximum electron holding capacity in N orbit is 2n2 = 2 × 42 = 32 electrons.
+The maximum electrons holding capacity in N orbit is 2n2 = 2 × 42 = 32.

-The atomic number is the number of electrons in that element.
-The atomic number of aluminum(Al) is 13.
+The atomic number of aluminum is 13.
 That is, the number of electrons in aluminum is thirteen.
 Therefore, the aluminum atom will have two electrons in the first shell, eight in the 2nd orbit, and three electrons in the 3rd shell.
-Therefore, the order of the number of electrons in each shell of an aluminum atom is 2, 8, 3.
+Therefore, the order of the number of electrons in each shell of an aluminum(Al) atom is 2, 8, 3.

 Electrons can be arranged correctly through orbits from elements 1 to 18.
 The electron configuration of an element with an atomic number greater than 18 cannot be properly determined according to the Bohr atomic model.
 The electron configuration of all the elements can be done through orbital diagrams.

 Atomic energy shells are subdivided into sub-energy levels.
 These sub-energy levels are called also orbital.
 The most probable region of electron rotation around the nucleus is called the orbital.
 The sub-energy levels depend on the azimuthal quantum number.
 It is expressed by ‘l’.
 The value of ‘l’ is from 0 to (n – 1).
 The sub-energy levels are known as s, p, d, and f.